public-data-and-ai-csm/Public-DataAI-Assets/docs/Watson_Speech.md

 # Watson Speech

-# DEPRECATED

-Please use the **[Watson Apps Community](https://community.ibm.com/community/user/watsonapps/home)**, and the [Watson APIs Topic Group](https://community.ibm.com/community/user/watsonapps/communities/community-home?communitykey=8c142458-ea99-4266-9c82-b4f0eccff834&tab=groupdetails) for collecting links to high quality technical enablement materials.
+Please also use the **[Watson Apps Community](https://community.ibm.com/community/user/watsonapps/home)**, and the [Watson APIs Topic Group](https://community.ibm.com/community/user/watsonapps/communities/community-home?communitykey=8c142458-ea99-4266-9c82-b4f0eccff834&tab=groupdetails) for collecting links to high quality technical enablement materials.

-**THE REMAINDER OF THIS PAGE IS NO LONGER MAINTAINED**

 This is a "landing page" for Watson Speech services.
 This includes both Watson Speech-to-Text (STT) and Watson Text-to-Speech (TTS).
 Look here for links to high value technical content specific for this service.